scicloj/wolframite/README.md

 * Open dev/notebook/demo.clj, make a change and save.
 * Open `localhost:7777` in the browser

 ## Dependencies

-Wolframite requires JLink, which is currently only available with a Wolfram Engine or Mathematica installation.
-It will also need to know where the `WolframKernel` / `MathKernel` executable is, in order to initialize against it.
+Wolframite requires Wolfram's Java integration library JLink, which is currently only available with a Wolfram Engine or Mathematica installation.
+It will also need to know where the `WolframKernel` / `MathKernel` executable is, in order to be able to start the external evaluation kernel process.
 Normally, `wolframite.jlink` should be able to find these automatically, if you installed either into a standard location on Mac, Linux or Windows.
 However, if necessary, you can specify either with env variables / sys properties - see Prerequisites above.

 ## Authors